 - If you can’t get an appointment because we’re solidly booked, don’t give up.
 Many students get their appointments through the waiting list.

 - You may place yourself on the waiting list for as many days as you wish.

 - You may request a specific time range or instructor.

 - You’ll be notified by email if an appointment becomes free.
 Follow the link to the schedule.

 - Everyone on the waiting list will be sent a notice at the same time; openings will be filled on a first-come, first-served basis.
 Be persistent.
 If you aren’t lucky the first time, you may be the second or third.

-- You may also drop by if you're studying in the UC Library.
+- If you are working in the UC Library, you may drop by to see if an instructor is free.
+Note that students keep their appointment until 25 minutes after the hour, so we may not be able to see you before then.
 Please don’t interrupt a session in progress.
-Note that students keep their appointment until 25 minutes after the hour, so we may not be able to see you before then.

 - Bring specific questions, and think ahead of time about what most needs attention.

 - If you have a booking but can’t make the trip to UC, you can still consult with us by phone.

 - Book a phone appointment just as you would any other.